KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

 Troubleshooting
 ===============

 The most insightful piece of information for troubleshooting are the computed scores, and their corresponding orientations.
-Assuming ``match_template.py`` generated a file ``output.pickle``, you can write the template matching scores and their corresponding rotations to disk within python as follows:
+Assuming ``match_template.py`` generated a file ``output.pickle``, you can directly import it into the GUI using the ``Import Pickle`` button.
+Alternatively, you can write the scores and rotations to disk for subsequent analysis in a a macromolecular viewer of your choice.
+For reference, you can have a look at the :ref:`preprocessing section <preprocess-filtering>` to assess whether your results are reminiscent of examples there.

 .. code-block:: python